M-DinhHoangViet/Lichess-Bot/README.md

 ## Non interactive mode

-This mode is used automatically when LichessBOT-Việt is used without an interactive terminal, for example as a service.
+This mode is used automatically when Lichess-Bot is used without an interactive terminal, for example as a service.
 In this case, the bot is controlled by setting flags at start time.

 ### Matchmaking